acolomba/blackvuesync/README.md

 Other parameters:

+* ```PRIORITY```: Sets the priority to download recordings.
+Pick "time" to download from oldest to newest; pick "type" to download manual, event, normal and parking recordings in that order.
+Defaults to "time".
 * ```KEEP```: Sets the retention period of downloaded recordings.
 Recordings prior to the retention period will be removed from the destination.
 Accepted units are ```d``` for days and ```w``` for weeks.
 If no unit is indicated, days are assumed.
 (Default: empty, meaning recordings are kept forever.)
 * ```MAX_USED_DISK```: If set to a percentage value, stops downloading if the amount of used disk space exceeds the indicated percentage value.
 (Default: 90, i.e. 90%.)
 * ```TIMEOUT```: If set to a float value, sets a connection timeout in seconds.
 (Default: 10.0 seconds.)